seavba/go/README.md

 - The Terraform code has been wrote with Terraform v0.15.3.

+- Define AWS credentials in the secrets tab of your Github repository, in order to deploy from the repo each time a push is performed

 #### Deploy

-Once fargate docker image has been created, for providing such infrastructure, it's needed to run:
+For the initial deployment, the following command must be run from a terminal :

 ```
 cd /your/repo/path
-git clone  git@github.com:seavba/fargate-fargate.git
+git clone git@github.com:seavba/go.git
-cd fargate-fargate/iac && terraform init && terraform apply -auto-approve
+cd go/iac && terraform init && terraform apply -auto-approve
 ```

+Future deployments can be done pushing code to the main branch in the repo.
+Github action will take care of the deployment.

 #### Variables
-All the variables to be customised (if needed) can be found in [variables.tf](https://github.com/seavba/fargate-fargate/blob/master/variables.tf) file.
+All the variables to be customised (if needed) can be found in [variables.tf](https://github.com/seavba/go/blob/main/iac/variables.tf) file.

 > :warning: Important to change domain_name and zone_name variables, otherwise the deployment will fail.